CondoRHxH/AI-Powered_Banking_Management_System/README.md

 ## Features

-- **Secure authentication** — registration and login with hashed passwords (jbcrypt), backed by a servlet `AuthFilter` that protects all routes except public auth pages
+- **Secure authentication** :  Registration and login with hashed passwords (jbcrypt), backed by a servlet `AuthFilter` that protects all routes except public auth pages
-- **Dashboard / Analytics** — real-time balance, total income, and total expenses at a glance, plus a weekly income vs. expenses trend chart
+- **Dashboard / Analytics** : Real-time balance, total income, and total expenses at a glance, plus a weekly income vs. expenses trend chart
-- **Spending Categories** — donut chart breakdown of expenses by category (e.g. Food, Rent, Car)
+- **Spending Categories** : Donut chart breakdown of expenses by category (e.g. Food, Rent, Car)
-- **Transactions** — full transaction history with search, filter by type, and sort, showing running balance impact per entry
+- **Transactions** : Full transaction history with search, filter by type, and sort, showing running balance impact per entry
-- **Add Transaction** — quick-entry form for income/expense with type, amount, category, date, and optional note
+- **Add Transaction** : Quick-entry form for income/expense with type, amount, category, date, and optional note
-- **AI Financial Advisor** — in-dashboard panel offering a summary of spending behavior and a prompt box to ask financial questions
+- **AI Financial Advisor** : In-dashboard panel offering a summary of spending behavior and a prompt box to ask financial questions

 ## Tech Stack